This post may contain affiliate links. Please read our disclosure policy.

 This is a no banana smoothie, yet it doesn’t skimp on creaminess or sweetness!

-This smoothie is a thick one so be sure to add more liquid with each of these additions to ensure your blender can still easily blend up a good result.
+This sweet potato beverage is a thick one so be sure to add more liquid with each of these additions to ensure your blender can still easily blend up a good result.

-As-is this is a filling snack smoothie.
+As-is, this is a filling sweet potato smoothie.
 If you want a heartier version, add almond butter (or the nut butter of your choice) or Greek yogurt.
 Keep it dairy-free by adding in some vegan yogurt.

 To add more natural sweetener, use a frozen banana, maple syrup or even some vanilla extract.